The N-5 Scaling Law: Topological Dimensionality Reduction in the Optimal Design of Fully-actuated Multirotors: Optimization on : Log-Volume Potential and Global Search

 \section{Optimization on $(\RPtwo)^N$: Log-Volume Potential and Global Search}

-A primary objective in the design of a fully-actuated or omnidirectional multirotor aerial platform is the maximization of \textit{isotropy}: the ability of the vehicle to generate force and moment vectors with equal authority in any direction~\citep{Brescianini2018, Park2016ODAR, Tognon2018Omni,Hamandi2021Taxonomy}.
+When operational requirements demand high-dexterity physical interaction or arbitrary attitude tracking, a primary objective in the design of a fully-actuated or omnidirectional multirotor aerial platform is the maximization of \textit{isotropy}: the ability of the vehicle to generate force and moment vectors with equal authority in any direction~\citep{Brescianini2018, Park2016ODAR, Tognon2018Omni,Hamandi2021Taxonomy}.
 This prioritization stems from the inherent trade-off of full actuation: the added mechanical complexity, weight, and reduced aerodynamic efficiency are justified only if the platform achieves superior, decoupled control authority that is unattainable by standard underactuated quadrotors.

+It is crucial to formally bound the definition of ``optimality'' used within this geometric framework.
+We define an optimal configuration strictly as one that maximizes the hypervolume of the 6-DOF control authority polytope.
+Consequently, this topological search specifically isolates highly isotropic designs.
+Platforms optimized for pure payload capacity or unidirectional efficiency--such as the standard planar hexarotor, which maximizes the thrust-to-weight ratio along the $Z$-axis--possess a 6-DOF control hypervolume of exactly zero.
+By utilizing the Log-Volume potential, our formulation deliberately excludes strictly collinear (underactuated), or highly non-isotropic architectures from the optimal solution space, treating them as operationally distinct from the class of fully actuated and omnidirectional vehicles studied here.

 Geometrically, this corresponds to transforming the $N$-dimensional hypersphere of normalized motor inputs into a 6-dimensional wrench ellipsoid that is as spherical as possible.
 Quantitatively, a design is perfectly isotropic when all singular values of the grasp matrix are identical, resulting in a condition number of unity.